KemalOenen/twa_project/README.md

 The code samples initial conditions from the Wigner distribution of the initial quantum state, propagates each realization with `scipy.integrate.solve_ivp`, stores the complete trajectory ensemble, and evaluates (Weyl-corrected) observables in a separate analysis notebook.

+Selected results are discussed in the research report included in this repository.

 ## Project structure

 ```text